Luis102487/Tech_LayOffs/README.md

 The first part of this analysis will be the cleaning of the data.
 We will follow the following steps:
 1. Check for duplicates
-2. standardize data and fix errors
+2. Fix estructural errors
-3. Look at null values and see what
+3. Examine NULL values
 4. remove any columns and rows that are not necessary - few ways